Fast battleship: Washington Naval Treaty era

 Evidence of continued interest in high-speed capital ships is given by the fact that, although the signatories of the treaties were allowed to build 16 in gunned ships as their existing tonnage became due for replacement, most of them passed up the opportunity to do so, preferring instead lighter-armed but faster ships.
 A British Admiralty paper of 1935 concludes that a balanced design with 30 kn speed and 16-inch guns would not be possible within the 35,000 ton limit, since it would be either insufficiently armoured or too slow; it is clear that by this date the 23 kn speed of the Nelsons was considered insufficient.
 The recommended design (never built) was one with nine 15 in guns and speed "not less than 29 kn"; the that was actually built was similar to the recommended design but mounted ten 14 in guns (down from twelve guns of the initial design due to top weight concerns) in an effort to convince other naval powers to abide by the 14-inch calibre limit of the Second London Treaty.
 Although the calibre "escalator clause" increasing the limit back to 16 inches was invoked in April 1937 due to Italy's and Japan's refusal to sign the treaty, the British chose to proceed with the 14-inch guns on the King George V since they needed these battleships badly, as redesigning the ships for 15-inch guns would be an eighteen month delay, and instead incorporated larger guns in follow-on designs.

 The 15-inch-gunned and es, built in the 1930s by Italy and France respectively, reflect similar priorities to the British.
 Under the terms of the Anglo-German Naval Agreement of 1935 that effectively made Germany a party to the Second London Treaty, the German was built as a response to the Richelieu class and also mounted 15-inch guns, although the ships were secretly considerably larger than the limits of the treaties.
-In 1937, the Soviet Union signed the Anglo-Soviet Quantitative Naval Agreement and also agreed to abide by the terms of the Second London Treaty when beginning to design their Project 23 or (never completed due to the German invasion), although they added a proviso that allowed them to build ships of unlimited size to face the Japanese navy if they notified the British.
+In 1937, the Soviet Union signed the Anglo-Soviet Quantitative Naval Agreement and also agreed to abide by the terms of the Second London Treaty when beginning to design their Project 23 or (never completed due to the eventual German invasion), although they added a proviso that allowed them to build ships of unlimited size to face the Japanese navy if they notified the British.